-- i) The marketer can communicate with the customer about the various attributes/features and benefits that the product has to offer in comparison with other alternatives. - ii) He can follow up with the customer and address queries and concerns if any (e.g. follow up calls). - iii) Marketers' assurances with respect to warranties, guarantees and exchange can also pacify the cognitive dissonance state. - iv) Company websites with FAQs (frequently asked questions); satisfied customers' comments and blogs; and customer care information (e.g. toll free numbers etc) can also prove to be helpful.
+- The marketer can communicate with the customer about the various attributes/features and benefits that the product has to offer in comparison with other alternatives. - He can follow up with the customer and address queries and concerns if any (e.g. follow - Marketers' assurances with respect to warranties, guarantees and exchange can also pacify up calls). - iv) Company websites with FAQs (frequently asked questions); satisfied customers' comments and blogs; and customer care information (e.g. toll free numbers etc) can also prove to be helpful.